 Stephens must be exhausted from all of his spinning around and changing positions, since in this week’s NYT post, Khashoggi’s Killing Isn’t a Blunder.
 It’s a Crime, Stephens is back to his neo-con roots, ready to lead a new moralistic crusade against the Saudi’s.

-It’s actually fair to say that a more moralistic foreign policy has a time in place.
+It’s actually fair to say that a more moralistic foreign policy has a time and place.
 It was integral to Reagan’s policy initiatives in fighting the Cold War, but Reagan didn’t shy away with allying with some less than savory folk in order to oppose what he saw as the graeter evil: the Soviet Union.
 But we are in a different time and place, and our foreign policy challenges are totally different than the bi-polar cold war steady state which occupied US foreign policy for decades.

 In the current era it seems clear to me that not every struggle around the world is our struggle, and not every fight all over the world is our fight.
 We have limited resources, not just of military might or money, but time and attention.
 Time wasted on this Khashoggi matter is time not spent on other foreign policy issues like trade, or domestic ones, like immigration.
 And no outcome in running down every Saudi royal guard is likely to benefit US foreign policy in the slightest.